Write The Perfect Artist Bio

 That’s right – you heard it here first.
 As an artist, you never know what opportunities are going to come knocking, so it’s a good idea to have a bio on standby and ready to go.
 Rather than going through your achievements, ideas and career trajectory over and over again, set aside a few hours and write something you’ll be happy to use ten times, if you need to.
 Of course, you’ll need to update this document as you go, in the same way that you would update your resume.
 However, after laying some solid foundations, the rest of the work should be easy.

 Sometimes it can be easier to respond to questions instead of pulling phrases from the air… We’ve listed a few ideas to get you started below.
 Prompting yourself with questions can also be a useful technique when writing artwork descriptions – for example, ‘Why did I decide to paint this subject?’, ‘What do I hope that the viewer will take away from it?’, or ‘What was the creative process of making that piece?’.
 You get the idea!

 Find your Voice

 It might be easier said than done, but try to aim for professionalism and personality in your writing so that you can grab readers’ attention and keep it – your bio is part of the way you present yourself online, and just like in a job interview, first impressions matter.

-You might opt for a cool, collected second person (“Matilda Jenkins is a Melbourne-based artist who has been creating resin art for the last five years…”).
+You might opt for a cool, collected third person (“Matilda Jenkins is a Melbourne-based artist who has been creating resin art for the last five years…”).
 Or you could engage with the reader on a more personal level by using the first-person voice (“Hi there, thanks for taking a look at my profile.
 I’ve been making resin art full-time ever since moving to Melbourne five years ago…”.
 There are many different ways to write – find what works for you!

 Break it Down